 Last but not least one in my list of top 6 interesting facts about mercury is the perihelion precession of mercury.

-Astronomers had observed that for a long time that mercury’s elliptical path around the sun shifts (precess) a little bit whenever it passes through the sun’s perihelion (closest point to the sun).
+Astronomers had observed for a long time that mercury’s elliptical path around the sun shifts (precess) a little bit whenever it passes through the sun’s perihelion (closest point to the sun).

 But, there was no exact explanation accounting for that shift.
 In fact, Newton’s Laws Of Motion had predicted the approximated value to be accounted for that shift.